carloso0114/Todo-List-2.0/README.md

+cd
 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Todo List

-> In this project, you'll be able to find to-do tasks already been added to an array of objects.
+> In this project, you'll be able to do CRUD actions in a list of Taks.

 ![screenshot](./app_screenshot.png)

 Later on you can add tasks by yourself pressing enter in the input area or click the arrow icon.
 Edit the previosly added task.
-Clear the tasks one by one or use the clear all completed button.
+Clear the tasks one by one clicking in the label, or use the clear all completed button.
+Checkout the demo video for a hands free demostration!

 ## Built With